aimclub/FEDOT/docs/source/introduction/tutorial/environment_setup/github_installation.rst

       You can do it directly using the button `Code` (red square) and then copying a link to the repository (blue square).

-   -  For more details, take a look at the picture below.

          |Step 1|

    -  Then open cmd(Windows) or terminal(Unix like OS), type in: